Skip to main content

 The Cortisol Connection the Stress Hormone’s Impact

 Cortisol, the body’s primary stress hormone, is produced by the adrenal glands in response to physical and psychological stress.
-While it is essential for survival, chronic elevation of levels can have a wide range of negative health consequences, including a significant impact on blood pressure.
+While it is essential for survival, chronic elevation of cortisol levels can have a wide range of negative health consequences, including a significant impact on blood pressure.
 The mechanisms by which cortisol influences blood pressure are complex and involve both direct and indirect effects on the cardiovascular system.

 Cortisol’s Direct Effects on Blood Vessels